-At the conference, the pupil shall be informed of the reason for the disciplinary action and the evidence against him or herthe student and shall be given the opportunity to present his or hertheir version and evidence in his or hertheir defense, in accordance with Education Code Section 47605(cb)(5)(J)(i).
+At the conference, the pupil shall be informed of the reason for the disciplinary action and the evidence against the pupil and shall be given the opportunity to present their version and evidence in their defense, in accordance with Education Code Section 47605(c)(5)(J)(i).
 This conference shall be held within two (2) school days, unless the pupil waives this right or is physically unable to attend for any reason including, but not limited to, incarceration or hospitalization.